nrepl/nrepl/README.md

 UTF-8.

 Each message is a set of key/value pairs prefixed by the number of entries in the resulting map, each atom of which is delineated by a linebreak.
+Keys may only be strings;
+values may be strings or numbers.
 A pseudocode formalism for the message "format" might be:

     <integer>
     <EOL>